 - restricting funds allocated for rail or related projects to those specific projects;

-- working with railroad companies to prohibit speeding trains in downtown areas; and
+- working with railroad companies to prohibit trains from speeding in downtown areas;

-- extending passenger rail service to Burlington on the western side of the state by 2020.
+- extending passenger rail service to Burlington on the western side of the state by 2020; and

 3.01 PRIORITY ISSUES FOR IMPLEMENTATION

-- providing public safety officials the authority, information, and funding to combat drug-related crimes throughout the state;
+- providing public safety officials with the authority, information, and funding to combat drugged driving and other drug-related crimes;

-- funding Department of Corrections’ (DOC’s) programs and initiatives rooted in evidence-based outcomes to avoid adverse local government impacts resulting from criminal justice system decisions;
+- funding Department of Corrections’ (DOC’s) programs and initiatives to avoid adverse local government impacts resulting from criminal justice system decisions;

-- including host municipality officials in decisions about where to provide temporary housing and respecting local zoning bylaws and plans in those decisions.
+- collaborating with host municipality officials in decisions about where to provide or locate temporary transitional housing while respecting local zoning bylaws and plans in those decisions;

-- requiring 30 days’ notice to local officials of changes in the status of offenders in their municipalities, particularly those at risk to re-offend, and collaborating with those officials in any decision about where to place a released person;
+- requiring 30 days’ notice to local officials from the DOC of changes in the status of offenders in their municipalities, particularly those at risk to re-offend, and collaborating with those officials in any decision about where to place a released person;

 - ensuring that offenders housed in community settings receive reasonable DOC supervision and access to support services that ensures the safety of the community;

-- adherence to municipal zoning in approving housing for offenders and locating adequate supervision and wrap-around support services where offenders are lodged in close proximity to one another and the general population;
+- adherence to municipal zoning in approving housing for offenders and locating adequate supervision and support services where offenders are lodged near the general population;

-- coordination between DOC and municipal law enforcement to monitor the release of offenders to avoid undue adverse burden on any individual municipality;
+- coordination between DOC and municipal law enforcement to monitor the release of offenders and avoid undue burden on any individual municipality;

-- authority for corrections officers to serve citations and domestic abuse orders to offenders in a correctional facility in lieu of municipal police serving the paperwork there; and
+- authorizing corrections officers to serve citations and domestic abuse orders to offenders in a correctional facility in lieu of municipal police serving the paperwork there; and

 3.03 PUBLIC SAFETY FUNDING